The Verge: Origins

 Between March and April 2011, up to nine of Engadgets writers, editors, and product developers, including editor-in-chief Joshua Topolsky, left AOL, the company behind that website, to start a new gadget site.
 The other departing editors included managing editor Nilay Patel and staffers Paul Miller, Ross Miller, Joanna Stern, Chris Ziegler, as well as product developers Justin Glow and Dan Chilton.
 In early April 2011, Topolsky announced that their unnamed new site would be produced in partnership with sports news website SB Nation, debuting some time in the fall.
 Topolsky lauded SB Nations similar interest in the future of publishing, including what he described as their beliefs in independent journalism and in-house development of their own content delivery tools.
 SB Nation's Jim Bankoff saw an overlap in the demographics of the two sites and an opportunity to expand SB Nation's model.
 Bankoff previously worked at AOL in 2005, where he led their Engadget acquisition.
 Other news outlets viewed the partnership as positive for both SB Nation and Topolsky's staff, and negative for AOL's outlook.

 Bankoff, chairman and CEO of Vox Media (owner of SB Nation), said in a 2011 interview that though the company had started out with a focus on sports, other categories including consumer technology had growth potential for the company.
 Development of Vox Media's content management system (CMS), Chorus, was led by Trei Brundrett, who later became the chief operating officer for the company.

 This Is My Next

 Following news of his untitled partnership with SB Nation in April 2011, Topolsky announced that the Engadget podcast hosted by Patel, Paul Miller, and himself would continue at an interim site called This Is My Next.
 By August 2011, the site had reached 1 million unique visitors and 3.4 million page views.
 By October 2011, the site had 3 million unique views per month and 10 million total page views.
-Time listed the site in its Best Blogs of 2011, calling the prototype site "exemplary".
+Time listed the site in its Best Blogs of 2011.
 The site closed upon The Verges launch on November 1, 2011.

 On June 11, 2014, The Verge launched a new section called "This Is My Next", edited by former editor David Pierce, as a buyer's guide for consumer electronics.
 By 2022, this section had been retitled simply "Buying Guide".